Paul Mirat: Family and youth

 In 1898, disciplined and expelled from high school at Pau, Paul Mirat was sent to Paris to continue his studies at the Collège Stanislas, joining his brother Gaston, who had been a medical student.
 The two brothers settled in the heart of Montmartre from 1898 to 1902 where they studied at the Schola Cantorum: Gaston was enrolled in composition, Paul took flute lessons.
 Back in Pau, Paul Mirat fulfilled his military service obligations in the time between 1903 and 1906.
 He received a commendation from the Prefect for having courageously stopped a runaway team of horses.
 Before the age of 20, he won the Toulouse horse show, on one of his father's mares.

 Pau was at the time one of the most prestigious winter resorts in the world, the city was nicknamed "The Queen of Sports".
-Horse racing, the Pau Hunt, the aviation school founded by the Wright brothers, the English Club, the "Palais Beaumont", the "Pavillion des Arts" attracted the budding young artist who sketched foreigners on vacation, and also local daily life.
+Horse racing, the Pau Hunt, the aviation school founded by the Wright brothers, the English Club, the "Palais Beaumont", the "Pavillon des Arts" attracted the budding young artist who sketched foreigners on vacation, and also local daily life.
 With Henri de Montebello and Louis Sallenave, Paul Mirat created a theater troupe, "Le Carillon".
 His India ink caricatures were published in the local press, immortalizing the winter colony during the Belle Époque, as well as teams of horses, mail-coaches, tilburies, fiacres, Victorias, landaus, and early automobiles.

 In 1906, freed from military obligations, Paul Mirat went to Mexico where his uncle Maurice Lacaze, a polytechnician, was responsible for railway security in Veracruz.
 He took the opportunity to travel the American continent for two years, visiting Paraíso, Tampico, Arizona, Baja California, and New York.
 He stayed in Scotland and Ireland before settling in London, from 1908 to 1914, as a sketch artist at Swan and Edgar on Piccadily Circus.